-SUMMARY: The Town of Eatonville, a municipality of the State of Florida, seeks the re-establish the Code Enforcement Board as an active board by introducing new staff, board members, and by establishing standard meeting dates for future Code Enforcement matters.
+SUMMARY: The Town of Eatonville, a municipality of the State of Florida, the Code Enforcement Board as an active board by introducing new staff, board members, and Code Enforcement matters.

 The Code of Enforcement will keep the Town of Eatonville free from hazards which pose a threat to the general health, safety, and welfare of the public that either resides and or visits in the Town's city limits.
 This will be done by continued surveillance, following up on complaints, inspecting and re-inspecting, initiating of due process to enforce the Town's codes, and pursue until the complete eradication of all hazards that are found to exist.
 Code Enforcement will also enhance the quality of life, preserve, and protect our community by strengthening civic responsibility, education and enforcement of the Town Codes and promote voluntary compliance by establishing partnerships with citizens, businesses, and other agencies.